Gap Inc.: History

 In 2007, Gap announced that it would "focus [its] efforts on recruiting a chief executive officer who has deep retailing and merchandising experience ideally in apparel, understands the creative process and can effectively execute strategies in large, complex environments while maintaining strong financial discipline".
 That January, Pressler resigned after two disappointing holiday sales seasons and was succeeded by Robert J. Fisher on an interim basis.
 He began working with the company in 1980 and joined the board in 1990, and would later assume several senior executive positions, including president of Banana Republic and the Gap units.
 The board's search committee was led by Adrian Bellamy, chairman of The Body Shop International and included founder Donald Fisher.
 On February 2, Marka Hansen, the former head of the Banana Republic division, replaced Cynthia Harriss as the leader of the Gap division.
 The executive president for marketing and merchandising Jack Calhoun became interim president of Banana Republic.
 In May, Old Navy laid off approximately 300 managers in lower volume locations to help streamline costs.
 That July, Glenn Murphy, previously CEO of Shoppers Drug Mart in Canada, was announced as the new CEO of Gap, Inc. New lead designers were also brought on board to help define a fashionable image, including Patrick Robinson for Gap Adult, Simon Kneen for Banana Republic, and Todd Oldham for Old Navy.
 Robinson was hired as chief designer in 2007, but was dismissed in May 2011 after sales failed to increase.
 However, he enjoyed commercial success in international markets.
 In 2007, Ethisphere Magazine chose Gap from among thousands of companies evaluated as one of 100 "World's Most Ethical Companies".

 In October 2011, Gap Inc. announced plans to close 189 US stores, nearly 21 percent, by the end of 2013; however, it also plans to expand its presence in China.
 The company announced it would open its first stores in Brazil in the Fall of 2013.

 In January 2015, Gap Inc. announced plans to close their subsidiary Piperlime in order to focus on their core brands.
 The first and only Piperlime store, based in SoHo, New York City, closed in April.

 In September 2018, Gap Inc. began publicizing Hill City, a men's athletic apparel brand that launched in October 2018.

-In June 2020, Gap Inc. announced its collaboration with Kanye West's Yeezy Brand: Yeezy Gap.
+In June 2020, Gap Inc. announced that it had made the decision to wind down its Hill City brand in the coming months.
+Weeks later, the company announced its collaboration with Kanye West's Yeezy Brand: Yeezy Gap.
 The announcement of the company's 10-year long contract with the music icon turned fashion innovator saw Gap Inc. garner $34.9 million in media impact value.